jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 with `C-c <up>` and `C-c <down>` (`markdown-move-up` and `markdown-move-down`).

-W> These commands currently do not work properly if there are setext W> headings in the region.
+W> These commands are based on functions from `outline.el` that are W> regular-expression-based, and so they currently do not work W> properly if there are setext headings in the region.

 Note the following "boundary" behavior for promotion and demotion.
 Any level-six headings will not be demoted further (i.e., they remain